Prodaturu/Obsidian/Compile-Time Errors.md

 - Trying to change something marked as `const`
 - Trying to access a private variable from outside the class

+# Fixing compile-time errors

+1. **Always read the first error first.**
+    Everything after it might just be noise.

+2. **Go to the line number.**
+    And check a few lines above it too.

+3. **Read the message slowly.**
+    The compiler usually hints what it expected.

+4. **Fix one thing, compile again.**
+    Don’t try to fix 10 things at once.

+5. **Turn on warnings.**
+    They help you catch stuff before it becomes an error.

 # Internal References